SlugBot/web/content/Privacy Policy.md

 - With Discord (as required for the Bot to function).
 - If legally required by law enforcement.
 ## Security
-We implement industry-standard measures to protect your data from unauthorized access.
+We implement industry-standard measures to protect your data from unauthorised access.
 ## Contact Information
 If you have questions about this policy or your data, please join our [Discord Server](https://discord.gg/QUSu9XG) or contact the developer at smugslugbot@gmail.com.